Dgoralkin/Dgoralkin.github.io/README.md

 ### **Professional Self-Assessment Focus**
 - Reflecting on growth in technical and professional skills
 - Integrating academic learning into real-world practice
-- Demonstrating readiness for professional roles in co
+- Demonstrating readiness for professional roles and employment readability

 ---